 Here is a form you can use to request a request a marriage certificate.

-Most birth, death, marriage, and divorce records are held at the state or county level.
+You can find most birth, death, marriage, and divorce records at the state or county level.

 Many states have a Department of Health or centralized body which will hold the records you need.

 Here is an excellent resource which shows you where to request records in the United States.